 top of page

-When you make or take an alchemical tincture, essence, elixir or other preparation, how is it prepared and what is it made of?
+When you make or take an alchemical spagyric (a tincture, essence, elixir or other preparation), how is it prepared and what is it made of?

 To better understand this, we need to examine the "three essentials" of alchemy.
 Also known as the Tria Prima, they are three components that all living things in the animal, mineral and vegetable realms comprise of.